yijia2413/vagrant-cascading-hadoop-cluster/README.md

 will have hadoop (apache-hadoop-1.1.2) installed, ssh will be configured and local name resolution also works.

-Hadoop is installed `/opt/hadoop-1.1.2` and all tools are in the `PATH`.
+Hadoop is installed in `/opt/hadoop-1.1.2` and all tools are in the `PATH`.

 The `master` machine acts as the namenode and jobtracker, the 3 others are data nodes and task trackers.

 ### Starting the cluster

-This cluster uses the `ssh-into-all-the-boxes-and-start-things-up-approach`, which is fine for testing.
-For simplicity, everything is running as `root` (patches welcome).
+This cluster uses the `ssh-into-all-the-boxes-and-start-things-up`-approach, which is fine for testing.
+Also for simplicity, everything is running as `root` (patches welcome).

 Once all machines are up and provisioned, the cluster can be started.
 Log into